 The Nominating and Corporate Governance Committee operates pursuant to a charter approved by our Board of Directors, which is made available on our website at http://investors.gsvcap.com/governance.cfm.
 The members of the Nominating and Corporate Governance Committee are Messrs.
-Potter, Lott and Pottruck, each of whom is considered independent under the rules of the Nasdaq Capital Market and is not an "interested person" of GSV Capital as that term is defined in Section 2(a)(19) of the 1940 Act.
-Mr. Potter serves as Chair of the Nominating and Corporate Governance Committee is responsible for selecting, researching and nominating directors for election by our stockholders, selecting nominees to fill vacancies on the Board of Directors or a committee thereof, developing and recommending to the Board of Directors a set of corporate Governance Committee's policy is to consider nominees properly recommended by our stockholders in accordance with our charter, bylaws and applicable law.
+Potter and Lott, each of whom is considered independent under the rules of the Nasdaq Capital Market and is not an "interested person" of GSV Capital as that term is defined in Section 2(a)(19) of the 1940 Act.
+Mr. Potter serves as Chair of the Nominating and Corporate Governance Committee is responsible for selecting, researching and nominating directors for election by our stockholders, selecting nominees to fill Directors a set of corporate governance principles and overseeing the evaluation of the Board of Directors and our management.
+The Nominating and Corporate Governance Committee's policy is to consider nominees properly recommended by our stockholders in accordance with our charter, bylaws and applicable law.